Question from Phyllis: Hi, Rick. I’ve been following your blog for a while now and I love the info you provide. Thank you!

 To answer your question, Malwarebytes does indeed still offer a free version.
 And truth be told, that’s the version you actually downloaded and installed.

-Malwarebytes recently merged their free version with the trial version of their commercial (paid) program.
-They’re now one and the same.
+Some time back Malwarebytes merged the free version of their anti-malware app with the trial version of Malwarebytes Premium.
+Those formerly separate downloads are now one and the same.

-I know it’s pretty confusing.
-I really wish they’d clearly explain how the download works, but since they have yet to do it I’ll explain it here…
+I know it’s pretty confusing and I really wish they’d clearly explain how the download works, but since they have yet to do it I’ll explain it here…

-When you download the free version of Malwarebytes you’re actually downloading the trial version (as you’ve obviously discovered).
+When you download the free version of Malwarebytes you’re actually downloading the trial version of Malwarebytes Premium.

-But don’t worry, after the 14 day trial period is over your Malwarebytes installation won’t stop working and you won’t be charged for the commercial version.
+But don’t worry, after the 14 day trial period is over your Malwarebytes installation won’t stop working and you won’t be charged for the Premium version.

-What will happen is the trial version will automatically revert to the free version and the extra features available in the commercial version will stop working.
+What will happen is the Premium trial version will automatically revert to the free version and the extra features available in the Premium version will stop working.